Flicxz/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+Tituls: Welcome to my blog!
 ---
+## How i spend my day